-You will need to use the standard Python len function to ask about the current length of a string.
+You will need to use a while loop in each function.
+You will also need to use the standard Python len function in your code to ask about the current length of a string, but no other functions.

-Complete these functions, then test them from the >>> command line prompt with different strings and different lengths to make sure that they handle all possible cases.
+Complete these two functions, then test them from the >>> command line prompt with different strings and different lengths to make sure that they handle all possible cases.
 Common problems include "off-by-one" errors, where the number of blanks might be one too few or one too many - check this!